 "Kuroi Hadou", Shinn's battle theme towards the end, complete with Ominous Latin Chanting.

 "Sakebi to Gekitetsu", played as Athrun and Mu race to destroy the Requiem.
 The finale of Destiny doesn't measure up to the one in SEED, but the music for it certainly does.

 "Gaia x Chaos x Abyss", the theme for the Extendeds early on in the show (coincidentally, this is when they're legitimately badass).

 "Launch!
 Impulse" is a majestic theme for a Gundam launching sequence.
 It is reused as one of Shinn's themes in SD Gundam Generation Wars.

-"Kira, Just As He Pleases".
+"Kira, True To His Feelings".
 Kira may have taken some actions during Destiny that were questionable, but his theme music is unquestionably badass.